Fekide/semantic-release-yarn/README.md

 **Notes**:
 - Only the `auth-only` [level of npm two-factor authentication](https://docs.npmjs.com/getting-started/using-two-factor-authentication#levels-of-authentication) is supported, **semantic-release** will not work with the default `auth-and-writes` level.
-- The presence of an `.npmrc` file will override any specified environment variables.
+- The presence of an `.npmrc` or `.yarnrc` file will override any specified environment variables.

 ### Environment variables